the-drunk-coder/megra-doc/docs/installation.md

 If Mégra doesn't start, try starting it from a command prompt.
 If it says something like "the current stream config isn't supported", try starting it with the option `--live-buffers 2` (or whatever you number of output channels is).
 Sometimes WASAPI doesn't support different numbers of input- and output channels.

+### MacOS

+Mégra will always look for an INPUT device, but some Apple devices don't have that (such as a Mac Mini).
+In that case Mégra might not start.
+This shouldn't be much of a problem with laptops, or with external interfaces that have inputs (will be fixed in the future).